f5devcentral/f5-agility-labs-containers/docs/class2/module3/lab1.rst

 Container Connector Deployment
 ------------------------------

-.. note:: For a more thorough explanation of all the settings and options see `F5 Container Connector - Kubernetes <https://clouddocs.f5.com/containers/v2/kubernetes/>`_
+.. seealso:: For a more thorough explanation of all the settings and options see `F5 Container Connector - Kubernetes <https://clouddocs.f5.com/containers/v2/kubernetes/>`_

 Now that BIG-IP is licensed and prepped with the "kubernetes" partition, we need to define a `Kubernetes deployment <https://kubernetes.io/docs/user-guide/deployments/>`_ and create a `Kubernetes secret <https://kubernetes.io/docs/user-guide/secrets/>`_ to hide our bigip credentials.

 #.
-From the jumphost open **mRemoteNG** and start a session with Kube-master.
+From the jumpbox open **mRemoteNG** and start a session with Kube-master.

     .. tip:: These sessions should be running from the previous lab.